subash-accenous/GoodSweet-Shop-Management/README.md

+##Deployment

+Frontend is deployed on Netlify: https://sweetsshopmanagementsystem.netlify.app/

+Backend is deployed on render:  https://sweet-shop-management-system-n6ho.onrender.com/
+##important if you want access deployed site
+render takes cold start 60s on first request open this url https://sweet-shop-management-system-n6ho.onrender.com/ when it says "api ready" then access the frontend it work then without delay https://sweetsshopmanagementsystem.netlify.app/

 # Sweet Shop Management System

 A full-stack web application to manage sweets inventory and allow users to purchase sweets online.
 Admins can edit, delete, and restock sweets.
 The project uses React + Vite for the frontend, Node.js + Express for the backend, and MongoDB as the database.